-(18) The persons having voting, dispositive or investment powers overJupiter Trustees Limited as Trustee of the Ramrakhi Trust are Mark de la Rue, Christopher de Putron and Simon Savident as directors.

-(19) The person having voting, dispositive or investment powers overPauline M. Howard Trust dtd 01.02.98 is Candy D'Azevedo Bathon.

-(20) The person having voting, dispositive or investment powers overRevocable Trust of Peter Backus dated January 24, 2019 is Peter Backus.

-(21) This selling stockholder received 350,000 shares of Common Stock in connection with the merger with Odyssey Semiconductor on June 21, 2019, and purchased 33,334 shares of Common Stock in the August 2019 Private Placement.

-(22) The person having voting, dispositive or investment powers overSoftware Motor Company is Ryan Morris.

-(23) The person having voting, dispositive or investment powers over The Craig R. Whited and Gilda Whited Joint Living Trust DTD 03.25.16 is Craig R. Whited.

-(24) The person having voting, dispositive or investment powers over The Prag Living Trust UTD 9/23/2019 is Robert B. Prag.

-(25) The person having voting, dispositive or investment powers overUlexus LLC is Alex Behfar.

-(26) The person having voting, dispositive or investment powers overEFD Capital Inc. is Barbara Glenns.

-(27) The selling stockholder is an officer or director of the Company.

-(28) James R. Shealy, Jeffrey B. Shealy, and Catherine Shealy Sinclair are siblings.
+- (14) The persons having voting, dispositive or investment powers overJupiter Trustees Limited as Trustee of the Ramrakhi Trust are Mark de la Rue, Christopher de Putron and Simon Savident as directors. - (15) The person having voting, dispositive or investment powers overPauline M. Howard Trust dtd 01.02.98 is Candy D'Azevedo Bathon. - (16) The person having voting, dispositive or investment powers overRevocable Trust of Peter Backus dated January 24, 2019 is Peter Backus. - (17) The person having voting, dispositive or investment powers overSoftware Motor Company is Ryan Morris. - (18) The person having voting, dispositive or investment powers over The Craig R. Whited and Gilda Whited Joint Living Trust DTD 03.25.16 is Craig R. Whited. - (19) The person having voting, dispositive or investment powers overUlexus LLC is Alex Behfar. - (20) The person having voting, dispositive or investment powers over EFD Capital Inc. is Barbara Glenns. - (21) The selling stockholder is an officer or director of the Company. - (22) James R. Shealy and Catherine Shealy Sinclair are siblings.